shoganaix/Portfolio/README.md

 ## Key Features

-🎮 4-Directional Movement Character: Navigate your way through my career with a charming character that can move in all four directions, adding a sense of exploration to your experience.
+🎮 4-Directional Movement Character: Navigate your way through my career with a charming character that can move in all eight directions, adding a sense of exploration to your experience.

 🌍 Top-Down Adventure: Immerse yourself in a top-down adventure, reminiscent of classic video games like Zelda, as you delve into different aspects of my professional journey.